TritonDataCenter/triton-cloud-images/README.md

 ## Requirements

 Only building on SmartOS with bhyve is supported.
 When building on SmartOS, the build script will ensure any necessary dependencies are correctly installed.
+Building with Linux using the [qemu plugin](https://github.com/hashicorp/packer-plugin-qemu) is theoretically possible, but the build script cannot be used.
+Also due to divergences in ZFS on Linux and illumos ZFS, zfs datasets from Linux cannot be imported to SmartOS.

-Images produced should be usable with KVM as well as Bhyve.
+Images produced will be usable with KVM as well as Bhyve.

 ## Building with Bhyve and packer on SmartOS